ga-wdi-lessons/react-continued/readme.md

 <details>
   <summary><strong>Q: How might we handle bad response data such as no image found...?</strong></summary>

-  > We can parse the initial response, check for bad inputs, and modify the data  to set a valid default, the return the new results
+  > We can parse the initial response, check for bad inputs, and modify the data to set a valid default, then return the new results

 </details>